dbierer/php-class-notes/php-iii-sep-2024.md

 * A: Yes -- this is a form of the Decorator pattern
 * A: This article gives a good example of the Decorator pattern and Laravel:
   * https://dev.to/ahmedash95/design-patterns-in-php-decorator-with-laravel-5hk6

-## Homework
-For Friday 27 Sep
-* Lab: FFI
-* Lab: New Extension [Optional]
-* Lab: ZendPHP for AWS [optional]

-For the week of 23 Sep
-* Lab: Custom PHP
-* Lab: Built-in Web Server
-* Lab: OpCache and JIT
-* Lab: Existing Extension

 ## Class Notes
 Design Approaches